arjunkc/scanner-scripts/README.md

 ## Introduction

-This is a work in progress, and does not work for anyone other than me.
-Should be ready in a few weeks though.
+This is a work in progress, but you can test them on your machine as long as you you have the required packages.

 These are linux enhancement scripts to Brother's brscan-skey scripts.
-Consumer brother scanners like the
+I have tested these on consumer brother scanners like the

-    DCP-L2540DW
+    DCP-L2540DW (no automatic duplex)
-    MFC-L2740DW
+    MFC-L2740DW (duplex automatic document feeder)

+I have tested these on Archlinux and Debian.

 Brother's linux drivers include two packages: